What Most Plumbing Businesses Are Doing

 What PotomacOps Built Instead

 Katch Leads is not a basic missed call text-back tool.
-It's an AI that actually converses with your customers in real time.
-When a call is missed, Katch responds via text or email within 8-60 seconds.
-But instead of a canned "we'll call you back" message, the AI reads the customer's inquiry, matches it to your services and pricing, and sends a personalized response.
+It's an AI-assisted lead recovery layer that captures the missed call, classifies the inquiry, alerts the owner, and can respond by text or email when tenant send gates are enabled.
+Instead of only a canned "we'll call you back" message, the AI can use the customer's inquiry, your services, and your pricing to draft a personalized response.

-Katch Leads comes bundled with POG ERP — a full business operations platform that handles scheduling, invoicing, payroll, expenses, CRM, and tax prep.
-Together, they replace every tool you're currently paying for, for $149 per month with no per-user fees.
+Katch Leads comes bundled with POG ERP — a full business operations platform that handles scheduling, invoicing, payroll prep, expenses, CRM, and tax prep.
+Together, they replace multiple tools you're currently paying for, for $149.99 per month with no per-user fees.

 How It Works for Plumbing Businesses